seqan/seqan3/doc/tutorial/alignment_file/index.md

 Note that this only works because in the SAM format **all fields are optional**.
 So if we provide less fields when writing, default values are printed.

-\assignment{Exercise: Writing id and sequence information}
+\assignment{Assignment 3: Writing id and sequence information}

 Write a small program that writes the following read ids + sequences: